-About the ALANA Center
+About the Jeh Vincent Johnson ALANA Cultural Center

-The ALANA Center provides a myriad of resources and to support students of color and programs that foster cultural, social, academic and creative expressions.
-The center offers opportunities for leadership development, intra-cultural and cross-cultural dialogues, lectures and opportunities to engage with faculty and administrators across campus.
+The Center provides a myriad of resources and to support students of color and programs that foster cultural, social, academic and creative expressions.
+The Center offers opportunities for leadership development, intra-cultural and cross-cultural dialogues, lectures and opportunities to engage with faculty and administrators across campus.
 A comfortable and affirming gathering space is also provided for ALANA-affiliated student organizations.

 ALANA Senior Council (formerly the Council of Black Seniors)